dotnet/docs/docs/standard/exceptions/how-to-use-the-try-catch-block-to-catch-exceptions.md

 ---
 # How to use the try/catch block to catch exceptions

-Any code statements that might raise or throw an exception are placed in a `try` block and statements used to handle the exception are set in a `catch` block, below the `try` block.
-The `catch` block must include the exception type and can contain additional blocks per each exception type handled.
+Place any code statements that might raise or throw an exception in a `try` block, and place statements used to handle the exception or exceptions in one or more `catch` blocks below the `try` block.
+Each `catch` block includes the exception type and can contain additional statements needed to handle that exception type.

 In the following example, the <xref:System.IO.StreamReader> statement opens a file called *data.txt* and writes a string from the file.
 Since the code might throw an exception, it's placed in a `try` block.
 Next, a `catch` block placed to catch the exception and handles it by printing the results to console.